If you buy something through a link on this page, we may earn a small commission. How this works.Doctors usually recommend gaining weight to people…

 This means that any other foods you eat will pretty much go straight to storage, which can lead to increased body fat.

 Are all beers equal in terms of calories?

 Not all beers are created equal when it comes to energy content, so there are some options that are a better choice.
-Generally beers that are low or no alcohol have less calories as they do not contain the calories from alcohol.
+Generally, beers that are low or no alcohol have fewer calories as they do not contain the calories from alcohol.

 Similarly, those with a high alcohol percentage ten to be higher in calories.
 Low carb beers also tend to be lighter on the calories.